richardTingle/jmeinitializer/README.md

 The image can then be run (forwarding the images internal port 80 to the host machines port 80) by running the following

-`docker run -p 80:80 jmeinitializer`
+`docker run -p 80:80 jmeInitializer`

+### Check for vulnerabilities

+To check for vulnerabilities in the libraries this application uses (which should then be upgraded) run the gradle task dependencyCheckAnalyze

 ### How does templating work